KarrLab/obj_tables/docs/migration.rst

     Migration topologically sorts the commits annotated by the schema changes files (indicated by thick outlines).
     In **A**, since the blue diamond commit and green pentagon commit have no dependency relationship in the Git commit DAG, they can be sorted in either order.
-    This non-determinism is problematic for a migration that uses the commit history in **A**.
-    If the diamond commit is sorted before the pentagon commit, then migration to the pentagon commit will fail because it accesses *Model* :obj:`Test` which will no longer exist because migration to the diamond commit renames :obj:`Test` to :obj:`ChangedTest`.
+    This non-determinism is problematic for a migration that uses the commit history in **A**: if the diamond commit is sorted before the pentagon commit, then migration to the pentagon commit will fail because it accesses *Model* :obj:`Test` which will no longer exist because migration to the diamond commit renames :obj:`Test` to :obj:`ChangedTest`.
-    No non-determinism exists in **B** because the commits annotated by the schema changes files all have dependency relationships in the Git commit DAG.
-A migration of **B** will work because The transformation applied to *Model* :obj:`Test` will succeed because it uses the schema defined by the top commit.
+    No non-determinism exists in **B** because the commits annotated by the schema changes files -- x and y -- are related by x |rarr| y in the Git commit DAG.
+A migration of **B** will not have the problem in **A** because the existing *Models*\ s that get accessed by the transformation above will succeed because it uses the schema defined by the top commit.

-.. todo: perhaps label nodes in figure
+.. todo: use labeled nodes in figure schema_changes_topological_sort

 Using migration
 ----------------------------------------------